Erich Marcks: Operation Draft East

 As Chief of Staff VIII Corps, Marcks took part in the attack on Poland and was promoted to Chief of Staff 18th Army, serving with it during the Battle of France.
 In the summer of 1940, Franz Halder, chief of OKH General Staff, directed Marcks to draft an initial operational plan for the invasion of the Soviet Union.
 Marcks produced a report entitled "Operation Draft East".
-Citing the need to "protect Germany against enemy bombers", the report advocated the A-A line as the operational objective of the invasion of "Russia" (sic).
+Citing the need to "protect Germany against enemy bombers", the report advocated the A–A line as the operational objective of the invasion of "Russia" (sic).
 This goal was a line from Arkhangelsk on the Arctic Sea through Gorky and Rostov to the port city of Astrakhan at the mouth of the Volga on the Caspian Sea.
 Marcks envisioned that the campaign, including the capture of Moscow and beyond, would require between nine and seventeen weeks to complete.

-Russia, Normandy and death
+Ukrainian SSR, Normandy and death

-In December 1940 Marcks became commanding general of the 101st Light Infantry Division.
+In December 1940, Marcks became commanding general of the 101st Light Infantry Division.

 In June 1941 he was gravely wounded in Ukraine, necessitating the amputation of his left leg.
 After his recovery, he was named commanding general of the 337th Infantry Division from March 1942 until September 1942.
-Marcks was promoted to General der Artillerie and was named commanding general of the LXXXIV Corps, which he commanded during the Allied Normandy Invasion, and having had his 53rd birthday on D-Day, he was wounded in an Allied air attack on 12 June 1944 and died the same day.
+Marcks was promoted to General der Artillerie and was named commanding general of the LXXXIV Corps, which he commanded during the Allied Normandy Invasion.

+Having had his 53rd birthday on D-Day (6 June 1944), he was wounded in an Allied air attack on 12 June 1944, while travelling to Carentan to oversee a counter-attack.
+His car was spotted by a Fighter-Bomber, he was hit in the groin by shrapnel and died the same day.
 Posthumously, he was awarded the Oak Leaves to the Knight's Cross of the Iron Cross (24 June 1944).